OpenCamp-cc/opencamp.cc/content/_index.md

 weekends for you to complete the weekly assignments and submit them by Sunday.

-Outside of the live sessions, questions and answers will be answered by the instructor(s) online via our online group chat.
+Outside of the live sessions, questions and answers will be answered by the instructor(s) online via our online group chat for each cohort.

 Notes: